SonuNM1/ReactJS-Practice-Project/react-revision/README.md

 4. Cannot be conditional

-- Hooks (useState, useEffect, useRef, useCallback, useMemo, useSelector)
+- Hooks (useState, useEffect, useRef, useCallback, useMemo, useReducer, useSelector)

 - useEffect : when the component mounts, used to perform side affects (fetching data, updating the document title DOM, setting up subscriptions, logging to console, accessing local storage) in the application